Skip to Main Content

 Ethan Mollick, a professor at the Wharton School, and his team have developed prompts that may be helpful in the higher education world:

-Anthropic, the company that created Claude, and AI similar to Bing Copilot and Google Gemini, has created a library of prompts.
+Anthropic, the company that created Claude, an AI similar to Copilot and Google Gemini, has created a library of prompts.
 You can browse through it to get ideas of what AI can do.